shlomif/shlomif-tech-diary/A-plan-to-enable-Summer-Glau-to-interact-with-her-fans-online.md

 2. Summer can ask or even hire a resident computer/software/hardware geek to help her with the technicalities of interacting on such mediums.
 Being independent does not mean that one does not ask for help or even pays for it, or ask or pays for advice.
 This is not [Feudalism](https://en.wikipedia.org/wiki/Feudalism) taken to its natural extreme.
 Instead, what independence means is that one makes their own decisions and takes responsibility for their actions.

 Note that I’m not trying to imply that Summer is necessarily still lacking the technical know-how.
-I’m almost sure she can, after overcoming some amount of initial difficulty, or has already become inclined in using such computer technology.
+I’m almost sure she can handle it, after overcoming some amount of initial difficulty, or has already become inclined in using such computer technology.
 The vast majority of people can with the right attitude.

 3. I suggest that Summer will use a mostly secure, popular and mainstream, Linux distribution such as [Linux Mint](https://en.wikipedia.org/wiki/Linux_Mint), to be extra careful.
 Many Linux distributions are relatively easy to use and I heard of some grandmothers past their 70th birthday, who are using them, because they have the right attitude.
 And one can always [get help online](http://www.shlomifish.org/philosophy/computers/how-to-get-help-online/), or ask a resident technical guru for help, or even pay them for the privilege.